gohugoio/hugo/docs/content/en/tools/starter-kits.md

 * [Blaupause][].
 Blaupause is a developer-friendly Hugo starter kit based on Gulp tasks.
 It comes ES6-ready with several helpers for SVG and fonts and basic structure for HTML, SCSS, and JavaScript.
 * [hugulp][]. hugulp is a tool to optimize the assets of a Hugo website.
 The main idea is to recreate the famous Ruby on Rails Asset Pipeline, which minifies, concatenates and fingerprints the assets used in your website.
 * [Atlas][].
 Atlas is a Hugo boilerplate designed to speed up development with support for Netlify, Hugo Pipes, SCSS & more.
 It's actively maintained and contributions are always welcome.
+* [Hyas][].
+Hyas is a Hugo starter helping you build modern websites that are secure, fast, and SEO-ready — by default.
+It is Netlify-ready (functions, redirects, headers) and comes with [documentation](https://gethyas.com/) to easily make it your own.

 [addkit]: https://github.com/gohugoio/hugo/edit/master/docs/content/en/tools/starter-kits.md